Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Problem Description

-The objective is to minimize the size of the top block (w.l.o.g., the top block can be assumed to be $\block{1}$).
+The objective is to minimize the size of the top block type (w.l.o.g., the top block type can be assumed to be $\block{1}$).
 Let its dimensions be $\width{}=\width{1},\height{}=\height{1}$.
 Although minimization of area $\width{}\cdot\height{}$ is a natural objective, the proxy criterion of half-perimeter $\width{}+\height{}$ is minimized instead.
 From previous work \citep{xu-placement} and preliminary experiments, given a limited computation time, optimization of the half-perimeter proxy seems to be more efficient even with respect to the final area.
 Furthermore, the square-like solutions this objective prefers are of interest for both the logistics and circuit design applications.
 Naturally, when a case with one dimension fixed is encountered, the other dimension is directly minimized in a strip packing manner.

 An illustration of the problem is shown in \cref{fig:example-instance}.
-The colors of the rectangles correspond to the color of their block's node in the hierarchy.
-We can see that the block $\block{2}$ was used twice (blue boundary) and consists of a single blue rectangle $\rectangle{2}{1}$ and a block occurrence of red block $\block{4}$.
-For the top block $\block{1}$, we need to pack the two (blue) block occurrences of $\block{2}$ with a single (green) occurrence of $\block{3}$ and three purple rectangles $\rectangle{1}{1},\rectangle{1}{2},\rectangle{1}{3}$.
+The colors of the rectangles correspond to the color of their block type's node in the hierarchy.
+We can see that the block type $\block{2}$ was used twice (blue boundary) and consists of a single blue rectangle $\rectangle{2}{1}$ and a block occurrence of red block type $\block{4}$.
+For the top block type $\block{1}$, we need to pack the two (blue) block occurrences of $\block{2}$ with a single (green) occurrence of $\block{3}$ and three purple rectangles $\rectangle{1}{1},\rectangle{1}{2},\rectangle{1}{3}$.